-After being transferred to Mind in Kingston in 2021, Alfriston Outreach has focused on providing an outreach service, which offers a wide range of practical and emotional support options to mostly older people that can not necessarily be supported by Adult Social Care or other local organisations.
+Alfriston Outreach provides a wide range of practical and emotional support options to mostly older people that can not necessarily be supported by Adult Social Care or other local organisations.
 The team provides hot lunches, a laundry service, a shopping service and other support, and runs the Alfriston building in Surbiton, which is the base for its services, as well as rented space to other local organisations, including the Journey Recovery Hub, the mental health crisis prevention service run by Richmond Borough Mind.